 File Photo: General view of a wheat field in Egypt s Beheira.
 Reuters

-The government aims to purchase four million tons of local wheat during the current harvest season, which started in April and runs through the fall.
+Domestically, The Egyptian government hopes to purchase four million tons of local wheat during the current harvest season which started in April.